Enjoy-Korea/help-center/docs/visa/en/payment_refund.md

 | Duplicated payment                                                                                     | Full refund                                               |
 | If the applicant applied both to the immigration office and to Enkorstay                               | No refund                                                 |
 | If the applicant's application was rejected by immigration due to the applicant's reasons              | No refund                                                 |

+### How to apply for refund

+Please provide your name, university, student ID number, and reason for refund request via [email](mailto:visa-help@enkor.kr) or KakaoTalk channel.